Q:

 A:

 No, in order to keep availability of appointments for members, Dr. Lucas does not see non-members.
-Occasionally she will see member’s family
+Occasionally, she will see a member’s family

-members for acute problems but they are charged market rate.
+members for acute problems if there is availability but they are charged market rate, $90-120, plus fees for any tests done.

 Q: